jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 However, developers still need to create custom image for specified cases.
 Although there are already guide from GCP and Packer, none of them point out mistakes that can cause hours of debugging.
-Thus, this article will help you set up the workflow and avoid them.
+Thus, this article will help you set up the correct workflow and avoid them.

 ## Introduction